gvwilson/thirdbit/src/fiction/bear/index.md

 *The princess closed her eyes.
 A moment later her breathing slowed.
 Humming to himself,
-the skinny man climbed swung himself up onto the seat of the wagon.
+the skinny man swung himself up onto the seat of the wagon.
 The bear lumbered to her feet with a snort and set off, the crow circling overhead.
 The raccoons pushed the door closed